| Little Willow ( @ 2008-01-19 17:50:00 |

 The Dancing Cats of Applesap by Janet Taylor Lisle, illustrated by Joelle Shefts - These cats put their town on the map!
 If you like cats, you simply must read this book.
 Put it this way: it does for cats what Because of Winn-Dixie does for dogs.
 Shefts' illustrations definitely compliment the adorable story.
 See the cover of the 2002 edition, drawn by Tony DiTerlizzi.

 Coraline by Neil Gaiman - This intriguing and creepy book is just right for John Bellairs fans of all ages.
 I recommend it to adults as often as I recommend it to kids.
 If this book had been released when I was a child, I would have read it as often as I read The Phantom Tollbooth by Norton Juster.
 When Coraline moves into a new apartment with her parents, she meets some odd neighbors, then discovers another building across the way that is a slightly twisted version of her own.
 An unnamed stray black cat becomes her White Rabbit, if you will, accompanying Coraline on her journey, but only able to speak English when they are in the alternate place.
-Coraline is being made into a graphic novel as well as an animated feature film.
-I really hope they get the cat right because he's one of my favorite fictional felines.
-Read more about Coraline.
+Coraline was a book first, then subsequently made into a graphic novel and an animated feature film.
+Read my review of Coraline.

 The Just Grace books by Charise Mericle Harper - A funny series following third-grader Grace through her well-meaning antics.
 At school, there are three other Graces, and, when the teacher wants to distinguish between them, she ends up being called Just Grace.
 At home, in addition to her family members, she also befriends a sophisticated boarder and her neighbor's cat, Crinkle.
 His disappearance (and subsequent reappearance, thank goodness) is a huge part of the first book's plot.